YouTube TV Offers 6 Month Free Preview Of 4K Plan - The TV Answer Man!

 YouTube TV today is offering a free six-month preview of its 4K add-on plan for new base subscribers.
 The promotional offer is available on YouTube TV’s mobile page but has not been added to the desktop version as of 7 a.m.
 ET today.

 The mobile site reads: “Enjoy a six month free preview of 4K Plus with Base plan.”
 There’s a Redeem button, but the redemption page isn’t operative this morning.
+(See screenshot of the 4K promo at the bottom of this article.)

 The 4K add-on plan, which enables subscribers to watch select Fox, ESPN and NBC Sports programs in 4K, is normally $9.99 a month.
 The package also comes with unlimited simultaneous streams at home and the ability to watch recorded shows offline on a phone or tablet.
 You can learn more about the 4K plan here.